shasui2/banking-api/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```
 #### My Thoughts and Processes
 My prior experience with python, serverless and dynamodb was almost nonexistent before doing this
 project.
+As a result, a lot of the issues I faced were simply to to unfamiliarity with the language.
+For example, the code not being as dry as I would like it to be (see parsers in endpoints.py etc.).

-After reading through the versions 1, 2 and 3 I immediately set out to create an api rather than
+After reading through versions 1, 2 and 3 I immediately set out to create an api rather than
 a console application.
 I employed the use of flask-restless to do this and an sqlite3 database.
 After doing this I dockerised the application to ensure that it would run under the same conditions
 anywhere.
 I created unit tests using tavern which provided an easy to read and maintainable